Konfekt/vim-mailquery/README.md

     $XDG_DATA_HOME/mbsync/INBOX/cur
     ```

-3. If you would like to filter out most probably impersonal e-mail addresses such as those from mailer daemons or that accept no reply, then try adding
+3. If you would like to filter out most probably impersonal e-mail addresses such as those that come from mailer daemons or accept no reply, then try adding

     ```vim
     let g:mailquery_filter = 1